FlorentF9/florentf9.github.io/index.md

 # News

 <ul>
-<li>(May 2023) Two extended abstracts on domain adaptation and explainable AI applied to engineering applications are accepted for ESREL 2023.</li>
+<li>(May 2023) Two extended abstracts on domain adaptation and explainable AI applied to engineering applications are accepted at ESREL 2023.</li>
 <li>(February 2023) Our work <i>Selecting the Number of Clusters K with a Stability Trade-off: an Internal Validation Criterion</i>, a collaboration with Alex Mourer during PhD, was accepted at the PAKDD 2023 conference.</li>
 <li>(September 2022) I have joined Olga Fink's research group <a href="https://www.epfl.ch/labs/imos/">IMOS (Intelligent Maintenance and Operations Systems)</a>!</li>
 <li>(December 2021) The <a href="https://lipn.github.io/LITSA2021/">second LITSA workshop</a> will take place virtually (again) at ICDM 2021.</li>